automagically-demo/copilotx/README.md

 obfuscated.c, obfuscated.java | Ask Copilot chat to explain the code.
 The first is obfuscated C code that does strange things with pointers, but Copilot seems to be able to interpret it.
 The second is Java with unreadable class and variable names, however Copilot identifies that it's just calculating the area of a circle.
 A great second step is asking to make it readable. mystery.py | An extreme example of what Copilot Chat can do (likely because it's a famous example).
 Ask it to explain the code.
 Ideally run the code (you'll need python 2.7 - run `py -2.7 mystery.py`) then open the resulting M.bmp file which should get built on screen as you watch. infra/azuredeploy.json | App modernization demo - ask chat if it's the latest node version, find the line and use inline chat to upgrade it.
-Ask if this can be converted to bicep, then ask it to do that.
+Ask if this can be converted to bicep, then ask it to do that. romanConverter.test.js | Copilot Chat generates unit tests covering edge cases for a function that converts Roman numerals to integers.
+I did not provide the number to letter mapping, it got it right by itself. move-commit-new-branch.sh | Copilot CLI generates and explains me the commands to move the last commit to a new branch.

 # Copilot 4 docs